robert1948/django/README.rst

 ======

 Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
 Thanks for checking it out.
+My Change1

 All documentation is in the "``docs``" directory and online at https://docs.djangoproject.com/en/stable/.
 If you're just getting started,